...it's not because of any use as a "remedy".

 If you are interested in buying charcoal and using it, by all means go ahead and let me know if you like it or not!
-I buy this brand on amazon:

 I hope you learned something from this post as I learned a lot researching for it!
 Looking forward to hearing what you think on the topic!

 Want to receive the monthly Healthy Habit's Newsletter?
 Click that button below:

 Staffan Skogvall, Jonas S. Erjefält, Anders I. Olin, Jaro Ankerst, Leif Bjermer.
 (2014).
 Oral Iodinated Activated Charcoal Improves Lung Function In Patients with COPD.
 DOI: https://doi.org/10.1016/j.rmed.2014.03.001

 Eddleston M1, Juszczak E, Buckley NA, Senarathna L, Mohamed F, Dissanayake W, Hittarage A, Azher S, Jeganathan K, Jayamanne S, Sheriff MR, Warrell DA; Ox-Col Poisoning Study collaborators.
 (2008) Multiple-dose Activated Charcoal In Acute Self-Poisoning: A Randomised Controlled Trial. doi: 10.1016/S0140-6736(08)60270-6. https://www.ncbi.nlm.nih.gov/pubmed/18280328

 Author: Tina Potter

 Master Herbalist, I've graduated as an American Healthcare College Alumnus, I've become a member of American Herbalist Guild and author of survivalist series Survival Ember co-authored by professional survivalist Kenny Dietrich of Ashland, KY.
 I've been beyond blessed with the constant desire to learn and teach.